kabamarules/SEMonitor/README.md

 It is a project made for the undergraduate class of Software Engineering of the University of Ioannina - Greece during the fall semester of the academic year 2014 - 2015.

-The file [documents/sample input/AmazonMechTurk.txt](https://github.com/sfotiadis/SEMonitor/blob/master/documents/sampe%20input/AmazonMechTurk.txt) can be used as a sample input file for anyone who wants to try the tool.
+For trying out the tool you can use [documents/sample input/AmazonMechTurk.txt](https://github.com/sfotiadis/SEMonitor/blob/master/documents/sampe%20input/AmazonMechTurk.txt) as a sample input.

 ## Implementation notes